totem-it/sam-skeleton/README.md

 ### AuthorizedRequest

-The trait is used in request classes to automatically check if a user is authorized to perform a given action.
+The trait is used in `FormRequest` classes to automatically check if a user is authorized to perform a given action.
 It ensures that only authenticated users can proceed with the request.

 ### TrustOnlyAuthenticated